Frequently Asked Questions

 The most important thing is that you complete your submission during the period 1 April – 30 June.
-You can find more detailed information about the requirements in our terms and conditions
+You can find more detailed information about the requirements in our terms of participation

 I am not located in /or a citizen of Europe.
 Can I still apply?

 Enterprises, scientific institutions, and individuals of legal adult age are entitled to participate in the Copernicus Masters.
-Applications will be accepted from anywhere in the world, with some exceptions:
+Applications will be accepted from anywhere in the world.

 Do I need to be represented by a company or scientific institution?

-No, you can either participate as an individual person, a group, or be repsresented by a company/ university or scientific institution.
+There are no limitations on the kind of organisation or company that can enter the competition.
+You can also participate as an individual person, a group, or be represented by a company/ university or scientific institution.